Percent of Families in Poverty

 - More families lived in poverty in the city of Springfield than in Clark County overall.*

-- These percentages remain lower still in the state of Ohio and the United States.
+- These percentages still remain higher than in the state of Ohio and the United States.

 *denotes a difference is statistically significant.